RonanChance/Data-410/Project5.md

 | SCAD | 39.08 | 637.0 | 2.32 | 5.56 |
 | SQRTLasso | 14.74 | 23.0 | 1.74 | 3.72 |

 The final results show that the SQRTLasso method is superior in MSE, Sparsity values, L2 distance, and Root MSE.
 Incredibly, it outperfomed all other methods in all areas measured.
+It also averaged very closely to the correct sparsity number.
+Our test datasets has 27 important features, and SQRTLasso averaged 23.
+This is followed most closely to Elastic Net with 20 features, which combines both L1 and L2 regularization.

+Ultimately, the winner for this project is SQRTLasso.

 ### Resources